Bramhall railway station

-Bramhall railway station serves the district of Bramhall in the Metropolitan Borough of Stockport, Greater Manchester, England.
-The station is 9¾ miles (16 km) south of Manchester Piccadilly on the Stafford to Manchester Line and was opened in 1845 by the London and North Western Railway.
+Bramhall railway station serves the district of Bramhall, in the Metropolitan Borough of Stockport, Greater Manchester, England.
+It lies 9¾ miles (16 km) south of Manchester Piccadilly on the Stafford to Manchester Line.

+History

+Bramhall station was opened in 1845 by the London and North Western Railway.

 Facilities

 There is a ticket machine, staffed ticket office and waiting room on platform 1 (the Manchester-bound side).
 Train running information is provided by CIS displays on both platforms.